microsoft/pxt-common-packages/libs/servo/docs/reference/servos/set-range.md

 servos.P0.setRange(0, 180)
 ```

 If you want to limit the rotation range of a servo you can set it's minimum and maximum rotation angle.
 The minimum angle limit is set in degrees from `0` to `90`.
-The maximum rotation angle is set in degress from `90` to `180`.
+The maximum rotation angle is set in degrees from `90` to `180`.

 ## Parameters